FlowWest/CDECRetrieve/cran-comments.md

 * This is a new release.

-## Submission with corrected errors
+## Comply with CRAN policy

-This release fixes "Archived on 2019-03-02 as was resubmitted without correcting errors.
-Archived on 2019-02-13, unarchived on 2019-02-25" by implementing logic that better handles web services being down.
+This version wraps all functions that call CDEC services with a tryCatch statement to capture cases when the CDEC servers are down.
+It is the only way to implement a graceful error for such cases.